peekbehind/peekbehind-ghost-format/documentation/format.md

         0          // start of recording
       ],
       [
-        "li[9]/p", // first paragraph in 9th list item of the list 0,         // pause in mouse moves
+        "#header ul.bio", // ancestor element is a list "li[9]/p", // first paragraph in 9th list item of the list 0,         // pause in mouse moves
         5000,      // 50% top